Home / Coffee Knowledge / What does COVID-19 mean for coffee production? An update from Nicaragua

 • the import of fertilizers and pesticides is severely limited

-A few months ago, we defined the future direction of Finca Santa Rita.
-We want to produce organic coffee and become as independent as possible from external inputs.
-The current situation strengthens our resolve, demonstrates the urgency, and motivates us – even though and because we know that the coming months in Nicaragua will be very difficult.
+A few months ago, we sharpened the future direction of Finca Santa Rita.
+We want to produce organic coffee and become largely independent of external inputs.
+The current situation strengthens us in this endeavor, shows the urgency, and motivates us – even if and because we know that the coming months in Nicaragua will be very difficult.

-We'll discuss what the coronavirus means for the coffee chain in this webinar on Sunday: Coffee & Corona.
-Challenges, Opportunities, Change.
+What Corona means for the coffee chain will be discussed on Sunday in this webinar: Coffee & Corona.
+Challenges, Chances, Change.

 Coffee and Corona

-The Corona crisis is affecting the entire coffee chain.
-In this webinar, we will discuss the challenges, effects, and opportunities.
-Over the course of an entire afternoon, we will discuss with experts what Corona is doing to coffee, what we
+The Corona crisis affects the entire coffee chain.
+In this webinar, we discuss the challenges, effects, and opportunities.
+For a whole afternoon, we will explore with experts what Corona does to coffee, what we

 See more

-The coronavirus crisis is affecting the entire coffee chain.
+The Corona crisis affects the entire coffee chain.
 In this webinar, we discuss the challenges, effects, and opportunities.

-For an entire afternoon, we will be working with experts to explore what the coronavirus is doing to coffee, what we can do, where we need to be careful, and where the opportunities lie.
+For a whole afternoon, we will explore with experts what Corona does to coffee, what we can do, where we need to be careful, and where the opportunities lie.

 In three blocks, we will discuss with industry experts where the journey is headed.